yasiryagi/helpdesk/README.md

 0.03
 ```

 The number - 0.03 cents per block - seems a bit underwhelming, but validation requires little effort for the user after setup, and with armv7 binaries, it should be cheap to run!

+**Note**
+`validators` must include their [xmr address](#how-it-works) in the `memo` of their `controller` key, but as this may change, it's best to update the `memo` for the `stash` and `session` key as well.

 Payouts will be made every Monday at ~11:00GMT.

 ## Council Members